You are here

 Top tips for managing your mental health while working remotely

 Millions of workers have had to adapt to working from home in recent weeks, as a result of social isolation measures implemented by Governments to stem the spread of the coronavirus outbreak.
 In such situations, it is natural that practical concerns take initial priority in the first few days and weeks - setting up temporary home offices, connecting to work networks and considering what the outbreak means for short, medium- and long-term projects.
-However, with no official announcements yet forthcoming about how long the measures will be in place, many will be considering how to make homeworking sustainable in the medium and even long term as they adapt to new ways of working and interacting with colleagues.
+However, with some people still working from home even as lockdown restrictions start to come into effect, many will be considering how to make remote working sustainable in the medium and even long term as they adapt to new ways of working and interacting with colleagues.

 One area that many employees will be particularly considering is their mental health and how it could be affected by such a sudden change in circumstances.
 Clearly, this is a multi-faceted topic and everyone’s individual circumstances will be different, both inside and outside of work.
 For this reason and for the purposes of this article, we will be looking solely into work factors which can affect an individual’s mental health and explore ways of alleviating stress and anxiety.
 Here’s some key elements to consider: